Crivella/DFT_QE_beginner_tutorial/1_BN/README.md

 # Two-dimensional boron nitride (1_BN)
-Example on how to run calculations for a material that is not periodic in all dimension.
+Here we will learn how to run a calculation for a material that is not periodic in all dimensions.
-The system will still be calculate using the periodic boundary condition.
+The system will still be calculated using the periodic boundary condition.
-The trick is to put enough vacuum between the 2D layer and the cell border, that the 2 layer next to each other will be far enough to not interact.
+The trick is to put enough vacuum between the 2D layer and the cell border, so that the repeating layers are far enough apart that they do not interact.

 ## Purpose
-  1. Calculation on non fully periodic materials.
+  1. Calculate a non fully periodic material using a supercell.
   2. Test the required vacuum/calculate the vacuum potential.
+  3. Compute an observable quantity like the ionization energy or work function.

 ## Running the exercise
-  1. Run the exercise from the folders following the numeric order
+  1. Run the exercises in the folder [0_test_vacuum](0_test_vacuum).